Climate/biome: Mild to cold woodland, largely cultivated

 The Shadow Rift is a complicated topic for Tenebrians.
 They know that it is a dreadful thing to which they owe their survival, and they face its deadly presence with grim resolution.
 However, they are fiercely defensive about its creation.
-For all that he is a controversial figure, Lucius I is definitively a national hero to his people.
+For all that he is a controversial figure, Salem I is definitively a national hero to his people.

-Tenebrae is a hereditary monarchy currently led by King Lucius III, the grandson of its first ruler.
+Tenebrae is a hereditary monarchy currently led by Salem III, the grandson of its first ruler.
 Although the king’s rule is absolute, the monarchy employs a hierarchy of elected governors and mayors to handle matters beneath national importance, so in practice most matters are determined by the preferences of individual communities.

 Outside of the dangers created by the Shadow Rift, Tenebrae actually enoys a fairly high standard of living.
 The state takes an active interest in public welfare, and does what it can to provide for those who lack food, shelter and medical care.
 Tenebrians are also unusually well-educated, thanks to a national schooling program instated after the war.